Colloquium: Quantum anomalous Hall effect: Moir e Materials

 \subsection{Strong correlations in twisted bilayer graphene}

-Twisted bilayer graphene (TBG), two graphene layers with a difference in orientation that produces a moir\'e superlattice [Fig.\ref{fig14:orbital}(a)], is the first moir\'e material.
-Because of its emergent superlattice periodicity, it has low energy Bloch bands \cite{dos2007graphene,li2010observation} in a BZ defined by the moir\'e superlattice. \onlinecite{bistritzer2011moire} predicted that when the rotation angle was adjusted to a magic-angle $\sim$1.1°, electronic velocities would slow markedly, converting bilayer graphene from a 2D Fermi liquid with moderate interaction strengths, to a strongly correlated electron system.
-Building on progress in accurate twist angle control \cite{kim2017tunable,ribeiro2018twistable}, \onlinecite{cao2018correlated,cao2018unconventional} demonstrated in 2018 that magic-angle TBG has a rich phase diagram as a function of twist angle and moir\'e band filling factor $\nu = N/N_M$, with correlated insulators common at integer values of $\nu$, and superconducting domes common over intervals of non-integer $\nu$.
-Their discovery was confirmed, and the rich properties of magic-angle TBG and related multilayer systems were more fully revealed by subsequent experiments \cite{yankowitz2019tuning,lu2019superconductors}.
-Some of these ongoing works are reviewed in \onlinecite{andrei2020graphene,liu2021orbital}.
-In the discussion below, we focus on the unusual ferromagnetic Chern insulator states that are responsible for the QAH effect.
+\am{Because of its superlattice periodicity twisted bilayer graphene (TBG) [Fig.\ref{fig14:orbital}(a)], the first moir\'e material, has low energy emergent Bloch bands \cite{dos2007graphene,li2010observation} in a BZ defined by the moir\'e superlattice. \onlinecite{bistritzer2011moire} predicted that when the rotation angle was adjusted to a magic-angle $\sim$1.1°, electronic velocities would slow markedly, converting bilayer graphene from a 2D Fermi liquid with moderate interaction strengths to a strongly correlated electron system.
+Progress in accurate twist angle control \cite{kim2017tunable,ribeiro2018twistable}, \onlinecite{cao2018correlated,cao2018unconventional} eventually enabled this prediction to be tested.
+In 2018 it was discovered \cite{cao2018correlated,cao2018unconventional} that magic-angle TBG has a rich phase diagram as a function of twist angle and moir\'e band filling factor $\nu$ with correlated insulators common at integer values of $\nu$, and superconducting domes common over intervals of non-integer $\nu$.
+Thd discovery was confirmed and the rich properties of magic-angle TBG and related multilayer systems were more fully revealed by subsequent experiments \cite{yankowitz2019tuning,lu2019superconductors}.
+Some of this ongoing work is reviewed in \onlinecite{andrei2020graphene,liu2021orbital}.
+The discussion below focuses on the unusual ferromagnetic Chern insulator states that are responsible for the QAH effect.}